ColinSORourke/BrodyHalls/README.txt

 Hi!
 This is the README file for Colin O'Rourke's BrodyHalls.

 What is BrodyHalls?
-BrodyHalls is a game developed by Colin O'Rourke by spoofing two existing things Coliin was a fan of.
+BrodyHalls is a game developed using Phaser by Colin O'Rourke, spoofing two existing things Colin was a fan of.

 Firstly, BrodyHalls is a recreation of the Endless Halls puzzle from World of Warcraft - as described here: https://worldofwarcraft.com/en-us/news/21115833/riddle-me-this-decrypting-the-lucid-nightmare
 My goal was to recreate the puzzle as accurately as possible as a technical exercise.